 Seeing as you're a musician, you must have a bunch of personal FMLs relating to technical issues?
 "I was recently burgled and my computer was taken, the very one I'd stored the illustrated FML on.
 So I had to do it all over again…" Ah, yes, that sucks.
 Luckily, the comic strip is here, so all's well that ends well, but still, it's the first time we've had an Inception-style FML occur while creating an illustrated FML.
 An FML inside an FML-related event.
 Spooky.

 To end the interview, do you have any tips for budding illustrators?
 "Try to draw as often as possible.
 Start with simple things, try to enjoy enjoy yourself and above all, persevere."
 Persevering is the key.
 It's like playing an instrument, you don't just give up the guitar because you're fingers hurt and it sounds shite.
 You push through the pain until that barre chord sounds right.
 I guess.

 That's the shop closed for today.
 Thanks to Kurt for his sense of humour, his drawings and everything.
 We hope that now you've discovered FML that you'll come back to do us some more illustrated FMLs.
 Because we see illustrated FMLs as a way to showcase talents.
 So don't hesitate to send in an application to take part, we'd love to hear from you.
 Right, weekend time, let's go celebrate things, celebrate the spring, celebrate you, celebrate me, celebrate us.
 Let's meet up down the beach, be excellent to each other and have fun!

-How about you?
-Think you've got talent and want to do an illustrated FML?
-Send us an email to firstname.lastname@example.org but only send us your blog's address and/or a few samples of your work.
-No need to create an illustrated FML straight away.
+So, as I said, if you think you've got talent and want to contribute to the illustrated FML, send us an email to firstname.lastname@example.org but only send us your blog's address and a few samples of your work.
+No need to create an illustrated FML straight away!